xobs/ax2xx-code/README.md

             S = "start transfer" bit
             ABC = ? (maybe indicates 'CMD' bit?)

-SDI0..3: Register values R1..R4 from the SD command
+SDI1..4: Register values R1..R4 from the SD command

+SDCMD:  The number of the command that was sent (without start bit).
+E.g. if the first byte was 0x42, then SDCMD would equal 0x02.

 SDSM:   SD state machine state.
         | ????
 AA?X |